 By: Sarah Harris

 Continuing on, the law serves, rules, and binds together a community of people from all walks of life.
 Ideally, regardless of age, race, sex, class, or political leanings, the people of the United States are all governed by the same set of laws and regarded as equals.
-Unfortunately, the reality of our world is far from that ideal, and there are a myriad of ways in which our society, and thus our legal system, falls short.
+Unfortunately, the reality of our world is far from that ideal, and there is a myriad of ways in which our society, and thus our legal system, falls short.
 We live in a world in which senseless harm can come to innocent people simply because of the color of their skin.
 We live in a time in which, in spite of decades of struggle, sexism is not a problem confined to our past.
-In addition, it is undoubtable that the financial circumstances of one’s birth continue to have an influence on the opportunities that this individual is afforded in life.
-Providing free legal services to those who cannot afford it is important because it gives attorneys the opportunity to have a role in balancing the scales of inequality not only in the United States, but also beyond.
+Providing free legal services to those who cannot afford it is important because it gives attorneys the opportunity to have a role in balancing the scales of inequality not only in the United States but also beyond.

 About the Author